 Unfortunately, this apparently simple syllogism is false.
 Loosely speaking there is something wrong with profit, which is missing in the syllogism.
 The axiomatically correct relationship is given with this formula on Wikimedia AXEC09:

-The paradox of Keynesianism is that Keynes has never been recognized as the real great benefactor of the market economy.
+The paradox of Keynesianism is that Keynes has never been recognized as the real great benefactor of the so-called free market economy.

 In the elementary 2-sector production-consumption economy, the stabilization of aggregate demand directly benefits the business sector through loss prevention and indirectly stabilizes employment at the given level.
 Taken the process as a whole, the compensatory actions of the public households save the life of the business sector and redistribute income from non-savers to savers, that is, to those who have triggered the chain reaction of problems in the first place.
 The whole process is a bit more complex, but not essentially different, in the general case of an investment economy.
 Saving not only reduces aggregate demand but is the exact complementary of loss.
 The theory of saving is false because the profit theory is false.